 - Wash: Egg wash creates a protein-rich coating to repel excess moisture and give the bread loaf a beautiful shiny finish.
 Some baked goods containing seeds or nuts use an egg wash to hold the loose elements in place during baking.

 - Emulsifier: You have probably heard that water and oil don’t mix.
-However, they do, with the addition of an emulsifier which breaks up the oil molecules into tiny particles that then suspend in water.
+However, they do, with the addition of an emulsifier that breaks up the oil molecules into tiny particles that then suspend in water.
 Yolks contain lecithin while whites have albumin.
 Both of these work as emulsifiers to keep the oils and liquids blended.
 The result is a smooth batter.

 - Flavor: Consider the difference in flavors between a silver-white cake and a yellow cake.
-The difference between the two is the inclusion in egg yolks in the yellowcake.
+The difference between the two is the inclusion of egg yolks in the yellowcake.
 Both are delicious in their own right.
 However, the flavors are strikingly different from one another.